ISD's role

 Antisemitism needs to be addressed through a whole-of-society approach, bringing together different experts and stakeholders from various fields and industries and across different geographies.

-The exchange of best practices and ideas within the coalition will be facilitated by three working groups in the areas of research, education and policy with results being shared across the coalition.
-Research data will inform the development of educational material as well as the design of a joint policy roadmap.
+The exchange of best practices and ideas within the coalition is facilitated by three working groups in the areas of research, education and policy with results being shared across the coalition.
+Research data informs the development of educational material as well as the design of a joint policy roadmap.
 A final report will outline CCOA’s key findings including: research data, recommendations to policymakers and an overview of effective educational interventions.

 Interested in becoming a member of the coalition?